-Timeline for Remediation
+Remediation

-Decisions regarding remediation or continuance in the curriculum for students who receive a Fail grade are the responsibility of the SPC.
-Block or thread leaders and clerkship directors may not institute remedial action until the SPC meets and determines the appropriate course of action related to the student's overall performance as the student may have difficulty in more than one area and a coordinated plan is needed for the student's benefit.

-Decisions related to the student's progress in the medical school program is determined by the SPC based on a number of factors including but not limited to recommendations of the block or clerkship director, input from the committee chair or ex officio members who have knowledge of the student's progress, the student's College mentor when available, and the student's overall medical school performance to date.
+Remediation means any plan developed to manage a student's deficiency.
+SPC decides whether a student may remediate.
+Block, course, thread, and clerkship directors may not remediate a student's deficiency until SPC meets and determines an appropriate course of action based on the student's overall performance.
+The student may have difficulty in more than one area and a coordinated plan is needed for the student's benefit.
+SPC's remediation plan is based on multiple factors, including but not limited to: recommendations of the block, thread, course, or clerkship director, input from ex officio members of the SPC, input from the student's College Mentor, and the student's overall medical school progress.

-Fail grade(s) must be remediated on the timetable set by the SPC.
-If remediation is not completed in a timely manner, the student is not considered to be making satisfactory progress and may be required to repeat the course.

-The SPC may require that a remediation be completed successfully before the student may continue in other coursework.
+SPC may require that the remediation be completed before the student may continue in other coursework.
+Typical remediation for students with a single deficiency is listed here: